pitrov/docs.erisindustries.com/tutorials/solidity/solidity-3.md

 *Type-related information can be found in the official Solidity tutorial, under [types](https://github.com/ethereum/wiki/wiki/Solidity-Tutorial#types).
 It is good to have read that first.*

 Solidity is a `statically typed language`, like for example C/C++ and Java.
-This may be new to people that has been working mostly with scripting/interpreted languages.
+This may be new to people that have been working mostly with scripting/interpreted languages.
 What `statically typed` means is that when you declare a variable you must also include its type.
 For example: `myVar = 55;`is not allowed, but `int myInt = 55;` is.
 Types can be inferred by using `var` i.e. `var myVar = 55;` is allowed and will automatically get the type `uint8`.
 You must initialize a `var` when declaring it.

 Types are checked at compile-time, so if you make a mistake you will get a compiler error.
 For example, this is not possible: